What is Community-Based Learning?

 Community-Based Service & Learning

-Community-Based Learning (CBL) signifies a teaching strategy that integrates community engagement with academic coursework.
-Also known as the pedagogy of engagement, CBL promotes students’ academic learning and civic development while simultaneously addressing real community needs and interests.
+Community-Based Learning (CBL) is a teaching strategy that integrates community engagement with academic coursework.
+CBL promotes students’ academic learning and civic development while simultaneously addressing real world problems, community needs and interests.
 It is characterized by its emphasis on reciprocity and collaboration with community stakeholders, as well as structured reflection by which learning and meaning is derived from experience.
 Community-Based Learning can take many forms in various courses, depending on the community needs and course objectives.
 Common expressions of community-based learning courses include:

 - Civic/Citizenship Education